Enhancing Your Effectiveness

 6 CAE credits and 0.6 CEU credits can be earned for this individual course.
 CEU credits are awarded by Michigan State University.

-You must select "Yes" under "CEU/CAE/Certificate Registration" below, pay the additional fee, and successfully complete the course(s) in order to qualify for the Certificate or CAE/CEU credits.
+You must select "Yes" under "CEU/CAE/Certificate Registration" below and successfully complete the course(s) in order to qualify for the Certificate or CAE/CEU credits.